HansZizold/blogapp/README.md

 ## Built With

-- VSCODE
+- VSCODE editor
-- Ruby on Rails (RoR)
+- Ruby on Rails (RoR) Framework
-- PostgreSQL
+- PostgreSQL Database

 ## Key Features

 - The Blog allows to create users.
-- The users created can log in and publish posts
+- The users created need to authenticate to publish posts
 - The users can make leave comments and likes for the posts

 ## Live Demo

-- Coming soon
+- Coming soon when the project is finished

 ## Getting Started